Tareq Salahi: Personal life

 Salahi met Michaele Holt at a 2000 baby shower thrown in McLean, Virginia by real estate agent N. Casey Margenau and his wife Molly.
 They married in 2003 at the Cathedral of St. Matthew the Apostle in Washington, D.C.
 The reception was held at the Salahi family winery and was prepared by 46 chefs, hosted in a 36000 sqft tent, and culminated with a thirty-minute fireworks display and an eight-foot wedding cake.
 The guest list included 1,836 guests, including Supreme Court Justice Anthony Kennedy and former U.S. Ambassador to Ireland Margaret Heckler and numerous high-profile US State Department, CIA, US Senate, US Congressional and other high-profile diplomatic guests.
 The wedding was repeatedly postponed, prompting US Supreme Court Justice Kennedy to quip that he needed to issue "subpoenas" to the bride and groom.

-Salahi garnered national attention in 2009 after he, along with his then wife Michaele Salahi, crashed a White House state dinner.
-The bizarre incident was thought to be a media stunt to help promote "The Real Housewives of D.C.," on which the Salahis were featured.

 On September 13, 2011, Salahi reported Michaele missing and perhaps kidnapped after Michaele had phoned him to say that she was on her way to her mother's house, but, according to her mother, had not arrived.
 She was located soon afterward when law enforcement authorities discovered she had run off with Neal Schon, guitarist for the rock band Journey, and had not wanted Salahi to know where she was.
 Michaele had met Schon earlier and had remained in a very close friendship with him.

 On September 16, 2011, Salahi filed for divorce from Michaele on the grounds of adultery and abandonment or separation.

 Salahi refiled the case shortly thereafter with amendments, but Michaele also filed for divorce on December 15, 2011, citing the grounds of 'threatening her and committing violence against her, cruelty and constructive desertion.'
 On December 22, 2011, Salahi responded to Michaele's divorce suit with a new filing for divorce on the grounds of adultery, desertion and constructive desertion.

 On August 20, 2012, Judge Dennis L. Hupp granted a final divorce decree to the Salahis following a contentious settlement proceeding.
 Hupp also entered a sealed order for a $50 million personal injury lawsuit that Salahi had filed against the entertainment company, Journey, Schon and Nomata.
 Hupp placed the settlement, including the divorce decree, under seal.

 On January 1, 2016, Salahi married his business partner, Lisa Spoden.